TIME Formula in Excel

 - Consider the screenshot below to see the Formula of TIME option under the Date & Time Function in Excel menu.

 How to Use TIME in Excel Sheet?

-In the above screenshot, you can see that 3 columns have been included, i.e. D, E and F. These columns have different formats which show the results generated from the TIME function.
+In the above screenshot, you can see that 3 columns have been included, i.e. D, E, and F. These columns have different formats that show the results generated from the TIME function.
 Consider the following points for better understanding.

 - Column D cells are formatted with the General format so that the result from the TIME function in decimal values is displayed.

 - Column E cells are formatted with h:mm AM/PM default format.
-This is how excel automatically format the results once you enter the TIME formula.
+This is how excel automatically formats the results once you enter the TIME formula.

 - Column F cells are formatted with h:mm:ss AM/PM custom format.
 This will help you in seeing the full hours, minutes and seconds.

 Now, based on the above Excel spreadsheet, let’s consider eight examples and see the TIME function return based on the syntax of the Time function.

 Consider the below screenshots of the above examples for clear understanding.